Which country has the best food?

 Dumb

-Pla som -- a fermented fish eaten uncooked is popular in Lawa, Thailand and reported to be responsible for bile duct cancer.
+Pla som -- a fermented fish eaten uncooked is popular in Lawa and reported to be responsible for bile duct cancer.

 7. Greece